 - Make arrangements with the advisor to complete the required College Compass/Asset Basic Skills Assessment.
 Obtain assistance with initial course selection and registration from the advisor.
 If developmental courses are indicated by the assessment test, you must enroll in these classes.
 You are encouraged to complete as many of the General Education and program Support Classes as possible prior to your formal acceptance into the Dental Assisting Program.

-- Complete the Program Admission form found at http://www.mccneb.edu/healthcareers/deaforms.asp (Note: To be considered for admission to the Fall class your application must be received by June 1.
-To be considered for admission to the Spring class your application must be received by February 17.
+- Complete the Program Admission form found at http://www.mccneb.edu/healthcareers/deaforms.asp (Note: To be considered for admission to the Fall class your application must be received by July 1.
 Late applications may be considered for admission of qualified candidates if seats are available.)

 - Provide two references, included with online application materials.

 - Submit a copy of High School Diploma or GED.

 - Schedule yourself to complete the PSB-Health Occupations Exam.